-EVEN THOUGH I use oils, heat protectant sprays, and leave-in conditioner daily, I am not even going to list any hair care product to go buy because I do not believe it matters one bit which kind you use!
+EVEN THOUGH I use oils, heat protectant sprays, and leave-in conditioner daily, I am not even going to list any hair care product for you to go buy because I do not believe it matters one bit which kind you use!
 I use whatever is cheapest at Walmart and I use it constantly just to keep my hair detangled and to keep moisture in it, but I've tried every kind and can't tell any difference.

 2. Cut your hair so it will grow!

 I UNDERSTAND where these people are coming from, but this just does not make sense.
-Sure, you guys mean that in order for hair to grow it's got to be healthy, but there has got to be a better way to put it!
+Sure, you mean that in order for hair to grow it's got to be healthy, but there has got to be a better way to put it!
 I get my hair cut 2x a year--Christmas & summer--and it's about 1/2 an inch each time.
-But if you find you're needing more than that off because your ends are dead..Just keep reading for your real solution.
+But if you find you're needing more than that off because your ends are dead..Just keep reading for your REAL solution.
 But just remember 2+2=4....CHOPPING HAIR < GROWING HAIR.
 It just makes sense.